Lesson 2: Buying Photoshop

-If you're interested in buying Photoshop, you have several different options to choose from:
+If you're interested in buying Photoshop, you have several options to choose from:

-- Photoshop CC: If you want to buy the full version of Photoshop (Photoshop CC), you'll need to pay a monthly subscription fee for Adobe Creative Cloud.
+- Photoshop CC: If you want to buy the full version of Photoshop, you'll need to pay a monthly subscription fee for Adobe Creative Cloud.
 Photoshop CC is available for both Windows and Mac.

 - Photoshop Elements: If you don't need all of the features of the full version of Photoshop, you might consider buying Photoshop Elements instead.
 Photoshop Elements is available for both Windows and Mac.

-- Mobile apps: If you want to edit photos on the go, there are a few different Photoshop mobile apps available for iOS and Android.
-However, these apps will be less powerful and offer less control than the full desktop software.
+- Mobile apps: If you want to edit photos on the go, there are a few Photoshop mobile apps available for iOS and Android.
+However, most of these apps may be less powerful and offer less control than the full desktop version.

 - Alternative software: If you don't need all of Photoshop's features—or if you're trying to save money—there are many other image editing applications you can use.
-You can check our our lesson on Photoshop Alternatives to learn more about some free and low-cost applications you might be able to use instead.
+You can review our lesson on Photoshop alternatives to learn more about some free and low-cost applications you might be able to use instead.

 Adobe Creative Cloud and Photoshop CC

-You can subscribe to Creative Cloud for about $10 per month (or about $120 per year).
-Previously, you could purchase a boxed copy of Photoshop without a subscription, but it would typically cost more than $700.
+You can purchase a monthly or annual subscription to Creative Cloud.
+Previously, you could purchase a boxed copy of Photoshop without a subscription, but it would typically be pricey.
 While this means the cost of entry for using Photoshop is much lower than it was in the past, keep in mind that this subscription fee will add up over time, especially if you plan to keep the subscription for several years.

-You can also buy other Adobe applications through Creative Cloud, such as Lightroom, Illustrator, and InDesign.
-There are different plans and pricing options available, depending on your needs.
-Go to this page on the Adobe website to learn more about purchasing a Creative Cloud subscription.
+You can also buy other Adobe applications through Adobe Creative Cloud, including Lightroom, Illustrator, and InDesign.
+There are different plans and pricing options available depending on your needs.
+Visit this page for more information on purchasing a Creative Cloud subscription.
 If you still have questions about how Creative Cloud works, you can visit Adobe's Creative Cloud FAQ page.

 Missing features in Photoshop Elements

 Below, you'll find a list of some of the main limitations of Photoshop Elements.
-These are somewhat advanced features, which is why they're not included in Elements.
-If you've never heard about some of the things we mention below, don't worry—we'll talk more about many of these features later in this tutorial.
+These are somewhat advanced features, which is why they're not included in this version.
+If you've never heard about some of the things we mention below, don't worry—we'll cover several of them throughout the tutorial.

 - Adjustment layers: Elements has a limited selection of adjustment layers.
 For example, you won't be able to create a Curves adjustment layer, though it does have a similar feature you can use.